- Overview and Highlights

 Friday, February 7, 2014–Sunday, July 6, 2014

-Japanese folding screens, or byobu, were originally constructed to mark spatial divisions within a room.
+Japanese folding screens, or byobu, were originally constructed to demarcate spatial divisions within a room.
 Often monumental in scale and sumptuously decorated, byobu have been created by some of Japan’s greatest artists.
-This exhibition features screens from the 16th century to the present, representing diverse themes painted by most of the dominant schools of the period, particularly from the 17th and 18th centuries.
+This exhibition features screens from the mid-16th to early 21st century, representing diverse themes painted by most of the dominant schools of the period, particularly from the 17th and 18th centuries.
 Byobu: The Grandeur of Japanese Screens includes the Gallery’s finest screens as well as works on loan from private collections, offering a truly comprehensive display of this opulent Japanese aesthetic.
-The exhibition is presented in three successive installations.
+The exhibition is presented in three successive installations, each focusing on a different aspect of the Japanese screen tradition.

 With opulent colors and glittering gold, the first installation, Tales and Poems in Byobu, presents the subjects of indigenous Japanese waka poems and of fictional and historical tales.
 Nearly all made during the seventeenth century, at the height of byobu production, the byobu on display embody the two central tenets of Japanese aesthetics, visually contrasting the sumptuous with the subdued.